BUSI-653-codes/City-of-Vancouver-DAP-Project-Part-1-Peddaballe-Vinodh-Kumar-Reddy/README.md

 * The Above Image contains information of the DAP "**Data Enriching**" step.
 ![step014-3](https://github.com/user-attachments/assets/130e6f76-7fb2-4eb2-8360-448176b7ec69)
 * The Above Image contains information of the DAP "**Data Enriching**" step.
+### Step 15: Data Protection
+* This **Data Protection** involves safeguarding sensitive information from unauthorized access, misuse, or breaches.
+* It is critical when handling datasets that may include personal information about pet owners or internal records.
+* For this we are creating KMS keys for encryption and decryption of data inthe S3 buckets.

+* The above image shows my newly created KMS key information.
+* I am also enabling the Bucket Versioning.

+* The above image shows my Bucket Versioning information.
+* I am also configuring the backup option by doing a mirroring replication of my S3 bucket with another bucket.

+* The above image shows my replication information.
+### Step 16: Data Governance
+* This
+* a
+* a
+* a<br>

+* a
+### Step 17: Data Monitoring
+* This
+* a
+* a
+* a<br>

+* a